-WeBS is a partnership jointly funded by the British Trust for Ornithology, the Royal Society for the Protection of Birds and the Joint Nature Conservation Committee, in association with the Wildfowl and Wetlands Trust, with fieldwork conducted by volunteers.
+WeBS is a partnership jointly funded by the British Trust for Ornithology, the Royal Society for the Protection of Birds and the Joint Nature Conservation Committee, with fieldwork conducted by volunteers.

 Steering group meetings take place twice a year, with the minutes freely available.

 The British Trust for Ornithology has existed since 1933 as an independent, scientific research trust, investigating the populations, movements and ecology of wild birds in the British Isles.
 Our speciality is the design and implementation of volunteer wild bird surveys.
 Our partnership between a large number of volunteers and a small scientific staff has proved to be a powerful, productive and cost-effective way of monitoring wild birds.
 Volunteers of all ages and from all walks of life put their bird-watching skills to good use.
 They record wild birds systematically using survey methods developed by our scientists, who then compile the records and analyse them for publication.
 This work makes a direct and vital contribution to bird conservation, by enabling both campaigners and decision-makers to set priorities and target resources.
 It also provides a unique insight into the state of our environment and how it may be changing.

 The British Trust for Ornithology is a not-for-profit trust, governed by its members through a structure of volunteer committees, which determine our policies and programmes and oversee our management.
 You can support the BTO by contributing bird records, by joining as a member of the Trust or by making a donation.

 The RSPB speaks out for birds and wildlife, tackling the problems that threaten our environment.
 We are the largest wildlife conservation organisation in Europe with over one million members.
 Wildlife and the environment face many threats.
 Our work is focussed on the species and habitats that are in the greatest danger.